pi-star-2025/pi_star/Misc/Misc_Pi/65_angle.md

 From this we can infer that the actual "circle" we see is referencing the diagonal of the largest prime number of π.
 In particular this diagonal is a straight line down the number, based on the fall down the decimal places referring to branches of time.

 More exactly, this fall describes how to "square" the largest prime number, by giving the number a y axis.
 Giving prime numbers a y-axis allows them to be balanced with equal and opposite reactions (sine/cosine), which gives circles their smoothness.

+In fact, π simply describes how to square larger and larger prime numbers after 3.141592.
+And it does so in the most efficient way possible.

+Across the multiverse, this is the value of circles.
+Because the light exists in both the past and future (4D), it can add symmetry to what is un-symmetrical in 3D.
+The larger the prime number you add symmetry to, the more the vision comes to life.